 INSTALLATION ARTIST

 Based in the New York Metropolitan area, Josué Morales Urbina is an award-winning installation and sculpture artist, whose work primarily explores transcultural displacement and dépaysement.
 Among frequent themes that arise in his art are a pervading sense of foreignness and the impermanence of memory, which he examines via contemplative abstract installations.
-These works are composed of a broad range of materials, including ordinary household objects such as, drinking straws, coffee beans, toasted white bread, and rubber bands.
+These works are composed of a broad range of materials, including ordinary household objects such as, drinking straws, coffee beans, toasted white bread, rubber bands, and edible materials.

-Among Morales Urbina’s achievements as an artist, are solo and group exhibitions in New York, New Jersey, New Mexico, Oregon and Texas.
-A Skowhegan School of Painting and Sculpture alum, he's undertaken artist residencies at the Vermont Studio Center, Résidence d'artiste internationale from La Napoule Art Foundation, Centrum residencies in Washington state, GoggleWorks, Byrdcliffe Arts Colony and secured the 2023 New Jersey State Council on the Arts - Sculpture Finalist Award, most recently awarded the 2024 Jersey City Arts Council Individual Artist Fellowship.
-Morales Urbina holds a Bachelor of Fine Arts from the University of Texas at San Antonio, supplemented by a minor in Art History and Criticism.
+Morales Urbina’s career is marked by numerous accomplishments, including solo and group exhibitions in New York, New Jersey, Pennsylvania, New Mexico, Oregon, and Texas.
+An alum of the prestigious Skowhegan School of Painting and Sculpture, he has completed residencies at the Vermont Studio Center, La Napoule Art Foundation’s Résidence d'Artiste Internationale, Centrum in Washington state, GoggleWorks, Byrdcliffe Arts Colony, NARS International AIR, SVA Artist Residency Program, ChaNorth, and a current Textile Arts Center’s TAC AIR 16.
+In 2023, he was recognized as a Sculpture Finalist by the New Jersey State Council on the Arts and was awarded the 2024 Jersey City Arts Council Individual Artist Fellowship.
+Morales Urbina has also served as a panelist for various residencies and grants.
+He holds a Bachelor of Fine Arts with a minor in Art History and Criticism from the University of Texas at San Antonio.